-Most of of the deaths caused by COVID-19 have involved elderly people (over 65 years of age) who have underlying chronic conditions, or any disease that compromises the working of the immune system, such as HIV.
+Most of the deaths caused by COVID-19 have involved elderly people (over 65 years of age) who have underlying chronic conditions, or any disease that compromises the working of the immune system, such as HIV.
 That is worrying in South Africa where just under 14% of the population is estimated to be HIV positive.

 A chronic condition is any condition that lasts for six months or longer.
-Such a condition not only lead to physical symptoms, such as pain and fatigue, but it can also be the cause of high stress levels.
+Such conditions not only lead to physical symptoms, such as pain and fatigue, but it can also be the cause of high stress levels.
 These can all have a serious effect on the working of your immune system, making you more susceptible to any viruses doing the rounds.

 There is no evidence that children are more susceptible to this virus than any other people, according to the Centers for Disease Control and Prevention (CDC).
 But as with all respiratory illnesses, children with underlying health conditions, such as asthma, may be at increased risk of severe infection.

 Elderly people and people with chronic conditions are twice as likely to suffer from serious complications if they become infected with COVID-19, says the CDC.

 - With age, people's immune systems tend to become less efficient at fighting off disease and infection

 - Underlying chronic health conditions can make it harder for your body to cope with and to recover from illness as it is already under pressure.